amiraHadimi/CSC5382-AI-Digital-Transformation-Project/Milestone 1/README.md

 The replication package includes notebooks such as `model_training.ipynb` and `tokenizer_training_notebook.ipynb`, enabling full retraining and verification of results.

-> **Note on licensing:** Access to Llama 3.x base models on Hugging Face requires accepting Meta’s license terms.
-This is documented as part of the reproducibility checklist.

 ## Metrics for Business Goal Evaluation